Riceman2000/advent-of-code-2024/README.md

 ## Mindset

-This framework is meant to be easy to expand and iterate on without the overbearing design decisions of some other AOC frameworks.
+I did not agree with many of the overbearing design decisions of the existing AOC frameworks so I made my own with even more overbearing design decisions that make it basically unusable for anyone else besides me, use it at your peril.

 ## Current benchmarks